mimirblockchainsolutions/flutter-rust-middleware/README.md

 # TODO
 - Streamline where possible
+- Remove all unnecessary files except for configs with necessary linking pointers to built libraries and dependencies
 - Turn into flutter library if it's possible to include the cross building process